crcass/devpool/README.md

 # Codename: Mercury

 This project is currently in active development.
-This readme will be updated when the project is complete.
+This readme will be updated as the project continues.

 ## Progress